Natasha Alquiros

-Natasha Claudine Garcia Alquiros is a Filipina international footballer who plays as a midfielder.
-She has been playing for the national team of the Philippines since 2007.
+Natasha Claudine Alquiros Deyto is a Filipina international footballer who plays as a midfielder for Stallion Laguna.
+She played for the Philippines internationally.
 Alquiros has played for women's team of Green Archers United at the club level.
 She also works as a host at TV5.

 In 2016, Alquiros joined Hiraya F.C. which participated in the inaugural season of the PFF Women's League.